An Oracle ULA (Oracle Unlimited License Agreement) is:

 - We have a blog post dealing with Oracle ULA Certification.

-- Request ourย Oracle ULA white paper,ย which explains the four major risks with Oracle ULAs.
+- Request our Oracle ULA white paper explaining the four major risks with Oracle ULAs.

-Read our Oracle ULA case study where we saved a global professional services company 7m USD in renewal fees.
+Read our Oracle ULA case study, where we saved a global professional services company $ 7 million in renewal fees.

 What is an Oracle ULA?